w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ### Is GRANDPA / BABE similar to PBFT?

 No. This is a misunderstanding.
 GRANDPA, the finality gadget, and BABE, the block production mechanism, are novel developments in consensus and they are very far away from PBFT.
 GRANDPA is derived from GHOST similar to Ethereum's Casper and BABE is a block production mechanism similar to Oroborous Praos.
 Neither of these technologies are based on PBFT.
-(This is not the case for Cosmos however, since Tendermint IS a modified PBFT).
+(This is not the case for Cosmos however, since Tendermint is based on a modified PBFT).

 ### Is Polkadot only going to work with POS chains?
 How is it trust-less in comparison to Cosmos?